 How much time do you have to review these documents?

-Condo Document Review Deadlines in the DC Area:
+Condo Documents – Review Deadlines in the DC Area:

-The amount of time you have to review these documents varies by state so make sure you know your deadlines.
+The amount of time you have to review the Condo Documents varies by state so make sure you know your deadlines.

 - DC – 3 business days